 How to Set Up a Fundraising Bank Account

-Fundraising bank accounts allow us to help take care of those in need, and they can be set up fairly quickly by following a few important steps.
-These kinds of accounts have become more popular in recent years.
-You may have even seen them covered on your local news — situations such as people donating to help a neighbor rebuild a fire-ravaged house or pay hospital bills when facing a tough medical diagnosis.
+Fundraiser bank accounts offer a way to help take care of those in need, and they are typically easy to establish.
+You may have heard about these accounts on your local news.
+They are used in such situations as people donating to help a neighbor rebuild a flooded house or pay medical bills when facing a tough diagnosis.

 What Is a Fundraising Bank Account?

-A fundraising bank account is one set up specifically to hold donations.
+A fundraiser bank account is one set up specifically to hold donations.
 For most of us, that means donations to a small cause, be it ourselves, another individual, or a small group of people.
 A fundraising bank account sets aside the money specifically for the beneficiary (or beneficiaries), though it may not be opened by the individual who will benefit.
+Some points to consider:

-Keep in mind that opening a fundraising bank account is different from donating to a charity.
-For the purposes of this article, we’re talking about bank accounts people set up to hold donations to an individual or family as opposed to starting a full-on charity of their own.
+• Keep in mind that opening a bank account for fundraising is different from donating to a charity.
+These are bank accounts people set up to hold donations to an individual or family as opposed to starting a full-on charity of their own.

 That said, opening a fundraising bank account can still be the best option for some situations.
 It can provide more formal protections for beneficiaries and assure the donated monies are separate from other funds.